Teoscar Hernández Player Props: Mariners vs. Marlins

-The Seattle Mariners, including Teoscar Hernandez (.333 batting average in his past 10 games), battle starter Jesus Luzardo and the Miami Marlins at T-Mobile Park, Monday at 9:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .611 slugging percentage over his past 10 games, take on starting pitcher Edward Cabrera and the Miami Marlins at T-Mobile Park, Tuesday at 9:40 PM ET.

-He had three hits (going 3-for-4 with a home run and two RBI) in his most recent game against the Angels.
+In his most recent game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Marlins.

 Teoscar Hernández Game Info & Props vs. the Marlins